Vorinostat (By mouth)

 Call your doctor right away if you notice any of these side effects:

-- Changes in how much or how often you urinate, increased thirst or hunger, or muscle cramps
+- Changes in how much or how often you urinate, increased thirst or hunger, blurred vision, weight loss

 - Numbness or weakness in your arm or leg, or on one side of your body